Germinating the seeds

 Fertilizing -- The first 3 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
 After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+Or continue feeding weekly with some liquid fertilizer at 1/8 strength.

 Watering -- Keep the soil evenly moist (but not constantly saturated).
 Don't let it dry out completely.
 If you're unsure if the root zone is moist enough, use a moisture meter.

 Climate -- Most Bomareas come from cloud forests of the Andes mountains, where temperatures are mild all year and nights are cool.
 Most Bomareas don't thrive in hot climates, especially if nights are warm.
-It's possible that this plant will not perform well if temperatures consistently get above 85° F (30°C) and nights are above 65° F (18°C).
+It's possible that this one will not perform well if temperatures consistently get above 85° F (30°C) and nights are above 65° F (18°C).
 The foliage may be killed by frost, but the tubers should be hardy to at least 25°F (-4°C).
 Indoors, over about 40% humidity is best.